yuhokwok/vt6002cem/android-kotlin/navigation/README.md

     }
     ```

-14. In Second Arguement's `onResume` Function, get the data using the built-in `argument` attribute and show it using a `Toast`
+14. In Second Fragment's `onResume` Function, get the data using the built-in `argument` attribute and show it using a `Toast`

     ```kotlin
     override fun onResume() {